openenergymonitor/guide/source/technical/index.markdown

 ### {% linkable_title Pulse Counting %}

-Pulse couting on the emonPi and emonTx uses ATmega328's second hardware interrupt IRQ1.
+Pulse counting on the emonPi and emonTx uses ATmega328's second hardware interrupt IRQ1.
 The first hardware interrupt IRQ0 is used by the RFM69CW.
-Only one pulse couter input is possible per emonTx/emonPi.
+Only one pulse counter input is possible per emonTx/emonPi.

 **See [Optical Pulse Sensor Resources](/technical/resources#optical-pulse-counter)**